 Biography

-Katrina represents businesses and trade associations in complex environmental and toxic tort litigation and advises clients on project permitting.
+Katrina represents businesses and trade associations in complex environmental, commercial, and toxic tort litigation and advises clients on project permitting.

-As Deputy Chair of the firm’s Litigation practice group and Waste Management & Recycling practice group, Katrina’s practice focuses on defending state and federal class and mass actions, citizen suits, and enforcement actions.
-Her experience spans opposing class certification with strong expert evidence, seeking dismissal of nuisance and negligence claims, advocating for her clients in administrative hearings, and litigating agency approvals for projects.
+Katrina defends state and federal class and mass actions, citizen suits, and enforcement actions.
+Her experience spans opposing class certification with strong expert and fact evidence, seeking dismissal of nuisance and other tort claims, challenging unreliable expert evidence, advocating for her clients in administrative hearings, and litigating agency approvals for projects.

-Katrina is also versed in NEPA issues, wetlands regulation, federal species protection laws, and land use law.
+Katrina also focuses on NEPA issues, wetlands regulation, federal species protection laws, land use law, and New York’s environmental justice and climate laws.
 She helps clients navigate permitting processes for large interstate projects and work with state and federal regulators to achieve their project goals.

 In advising clients, she draws on her experience with the U.S. Fish & Wildlife Service on national wildlife refuges in Arizona, Colorado, and Wyoming, and as a law clerk with the federal government.
 Before joining Beveridge & Diamond, Katrina clerked for the U.S. Department of Justice in the Environment & National Resources Division and the U.S. Environmental Protection Agency in the Office of Enforcement & Compliance Assurance.